Non-stop flights to Reykjavik (Keflavik) (KEF)

 From Rome (Fiumicino), you can fly non-stop with Icelandair or Wizz Air Malta.

 From Verona, direct flights are offered by Icelandair, Neos and Play.
-This is a seasonal route that starts in December and ends in February.
+This is a seasonal route that starts in May and ends in September.

 Flights from Latvia to Reykjavik (Keflavik)

 In Latvia, the only airport that has a direct connection to Reykjavik (Keflavik) is Riga.
 From Riga, direct flights are offered by Air Baltic.
-This is a seasonal route that starts in December and ends in January.

 Flights from Lithuania to Reykjavik (Keflavik)